GuoHM/contest-web/README.md

 </tr>
 <tr>
 <td>2017.5.28</td>
-<td>Imporve the login function and all the pages,add the struts interceptor</td>
+<td>Imporve the login function and all the pages,add the struts2 interceptor</td>
 </tr>
 </table>